João Cabanas: Biography

 Cabanas was born on 29 June 1895 in São Paulo.
 His parents, Arthur and Balbina Cabañas were Spanish immigrants in Brazil.
 He began his studies in the Ginásio Pernambucano in Recife and after returning to São Paulo he joined the Law School and the São Paulo Public Force Officer School.

 He was one of the main members of the tenentismo movement.
-As 1st Lieutenant of the Cavalry Regiment of the Public Force, he actively participated in the 1924 Revolt in São Paulo against the president Artur Bernardes, commanding the military occupation of the Luz station, acting in the siege of Catanduvas and covering the rear of the Prestes column up to Guaíra.
+As 1st Lieutenant of the Cavalry Regiment of the Public Force, he actively participated in the São Paulo Revolt of 1924 against president Artur Bernardes, commanding the military occupation of the Luz station, acting in the siege of Catanduvas and covering the rear of the Prestes column up to Guaíra.
 His actions at the head of the column dominated the popular imaginary and were the subject of legends about his person and his military deeds.
 His column was named the "Death Column".
 Superhuman powers were attributed to him due to his combat and escaping skills.
 Because of this, the government put a bounty on his head.

 He went into exile in Uruguay, not following the column.
 During the 1930 Revolution, he returned to Brazil and joined the forces that put Getúlio Vargas in power.
 He was the main lieutenant to participate in the ceremony that tied the gaucho's horses in the obelisk on the current Rio Branco avenue, in Rio de Janeiro, which symbolized the triumph of the 1930 revolution over the First Brazilian Republic.